MakeSchool-Tutorials/SA-2015-Games-Additional-Resources/P6-Mixpanel/content.md

 Now we can create a _Podfile_ that will allow us to declare dependencies for our project.
 The _CocoaPods_ tool provides us with a convenient method to do this:

 > [action]
-> Open the root directory of your project in a terminal and type:
+> Open the root directory of your project (the .spritebuilder folder) in a terminal and type:
 >
 >        pod init